Usage

 Returns:

-Tensor containing the wavefield related to the PML at the second-to-last time step.
+• wavefield_ntm1: The wavefield at the second-to-last time step.

 Return type: